daangeijs/deepops-slurmjob/README.md

     ```

 Replace `your.slurm.hostname` with your Slurm host's hostname and `your-username` with your username on that host.
 This configuration will let you SSH into your Slurm host using the keypair.

-For more details, please refer to the official documentation.